SelectQuoteLabs/SQForm/notes/SQForm.md

 As shown in the component prop-types, the `children` of this component must be an `Array` of objects.
 Each object must have the shape of `{label: String, value: String | Number}`.

-See "Basic Form with Async Autocomplete" for example showing async data fetching for autocomplete options.
-This pattern requires wrapping `SQFormAutocomplete` in a component that tracks the input value and passes it to the useSWR query.
-See [pokeapi](https://pokeapi.co/docs/v2#pokemon-section) for info on the public API used for the example.

 **SQFormDropdown**

 As shown in the component prop-types, the `children` of this component must be an `Array` of objects.
 Each object must have the shape of `{label: String, value: String | Number}`.